Bachelor of Science in Biomedical Engineering

 - Minimum GPA for admission to the BME Honors in Research degree program is 3.5.

-- Program is open to undergraduate students majoring in Biomedical Engineering and performing research with a BME Faculty member.
+- The program is open to undergraduate students majoring in Biomedical Engineering and performing research with a BME Faculty member.

 - A minimum of three academic sessions (i.e., semester or 8-week summer session) of continued involvement in the program is necessary.
 (Students who are not in school during an academic session (e.g., due to internship or co-op) are not required to conduct active research during their absence, but have to maintain contact with their research supervisor or the Biomedical Engineering Program Chair.